Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Reversible seats help with wear
+Reversible seat helps with wear

 Strong two-chaise lounging

-Neutral fabric shows dirt over time
+Neutral fabric shows use over time

-Not easy to move once placed
+Hard to move once placed

 Details

-• Price: $1,099.99
+• Price: varies by retailer

 • Configuration: 2-piece sectional; left-arm facing sofa chaise + right-arm facing corner chaise